 The study of how geographic factors, concepts, and theories influence political decisions and government policies at the local, national, and international levels.
 Also, attention is given to how political decisions and policies, in turn, impact people and their environments.
 This course may be of special interest to political science and international business majors.
 Spring Term, odd-numbered years.

 An examination of the principles and factors which influence the development and spatial organization of agriculture, mining, manufacturing, and retail activities.
 Location models are emphasized to help explain contemporary economic land use patterns and practices.
 Of special interest to business and economics majors.
 Fall Term, odd-numbered years.

 GEO 440 Teaching Geography in the Secondary School

 An overview of some of the major themes of teaching modern geography in the secondary school.
 Topics include organizational goals and content of modern geography in the high school curriculum; instructional materials; and different teaching strategies and methodologies used in effective geographic education.
-Prerequisites: major in geography and EDU 410.
-Upon request.
+Prerequisites: SEC 300, SEC 310.
+Fall Term.

 GEO 452 Special Topics in Geography and Geosciences

 Allows students and faculty to study topics which are not included in the normal course offerings of the department.
 Topics very from semester to semester based on the interests of faculty and students as well as current trends in the discipline.
 Depending on the topic, consent of the instructor may be required.
 Consult appropriate term schedules for specific topic offerings and possible prerequisites.
 Prerequisites depend on the course topic.
 Offered as necessary.